 Apple Smart Battery Case

-The Apple Smart Battery Case is an accessory for the iPhone that adds a secondary battery, one that can recharge an iPhone and effectively double its battery capacity.
-The case has an unusual design in that it has a prominent battery hump, a concept that helps keep the iPhone itself as slim as feasibly possible, given the extra capacity.
+The Apple Smart Battery Case is an iPhone accessory that adds a secondary battery, one that can recharge an iPhone and effectively double its battery capacity.
+The case has an unusual design with a prominent battery hump, a concept that helps keep the iPhone itself as slim as feasibly possible, given the extra capacity.

 ● Protective case for iPhone